 - Beware the Nice Ones: He has a long fuse for sure, but push his buttons and he will show his ugly side—such as taunting him about his father or trying to make a move on Faline.

-- Break the Cutie: Happens in the first film when his mother dies and his father tells him off about what happened.
+- Break the Cutie: Happens in the first film when his mother dies and his father tells him what happened.
 Happens again in the midquel, once Bambi's hope of his mother being alive get dashed, as well as getting berated by his father for falling for the hunter's trick.

 - Childhood Friend Romance: Some time during the two-year Time Skip, Bambi and Faline realize that they are more than just old playmates.